amit-singh25/Chip-ATAC_Seq_Analysis/README.md

 ## Quality control
 ### FastQC
 It is generally a good idea to generate some quality metrics for your raw sequence data using FastQC.

+## Alignment
+The next step is to align the reads to a reference genome.
+There are many programs available to perform the alignment.
+Two of the most popular are [BWA](http://bio-bwa.sourceforge.net/bwa.shtml) and Bowtie2.
+We will focus on Bowtie2 here.